Rodgrad/price_tracker/README.md

 # PriceTracker with cron and Mailgun

-Script to check price manually or with crontab on daily basis from webstore.
+Script to check webstore prices by cron automatization or manually at chosen time.

 If price have dropped, new entry will be saved to file and sent to email address.